Skip to Content

 Mosquitoes

-Mosquitoes are small, flying insects that feed on blood.
-They are especially active at dawn and dusk and near standing water.
+Mosquitoes are small flying insects that feed on blood and are often most active at dawn and dusk—especially near standing water.

-• Appearance: Slender body, long legs, and long proboscis (mouthpart).
+• Appearance: Slender body, long legs, and a long proboscis (mouthpart).

-• Typical bites: Small, raised, itchy bumps, often on exposed skin like arms, legs, and ankles.
+• Typical bites: Small, raised, itchy bumps on exposed skin (arms, legs, ankles).

 • Concerns: In some regions, mosquitoes can carry viruses such as West Nile virus.